ayushi-the-troll/genshin_console/JOURNAL.md

 TOTAL TIME SPENT: 3 hours

 ## July 21, 2025
 Created the case for my macropad.
 It's a simple case that I cadded on Onshape, and I plan to cad a bottom one once I know this one fits.
 I added the STL file just before writing this, so do check that out!
 Cadding the case wasn't too bad, I just got the width and length measurements off of KiCAD, and I used other CAD files to measure the height.
 I wasn't able to get the height of the XIAO controller, but it's not too tall, so hopefully I created enough room.
-I didn't code firmware today since I realized I could play with the code once I get the actual PCB.

 Images: